w3c/wai-intro-wcag/content/new-in-22.md

 For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0 and 2.1, see the [WCAG Overview](/standards-guidelines/wcag/).

 WCAG 2.2 is scheduled to be completed and published in 2023 Q3 (July, August, September).
 Drafts:
-* [WCAG 2.2 W3C Candidate Recommendation Draft](https://www.w3.org/TR/WCAG22/) is the published version
+* [WCAG 2.2 W3C Proposed Recommendation](https://www.w3.org/TR/WCAG22/) is the published version
 * [WCAG 2.2 Editors' Draft](https://w3c.github.io/wcag/guidelines/22/) may include additional proposed changes

-The main purpose of "Candidate Recommendation" (CR) is to ensure that the standard can be implemented.
-It is stable at this stage; however, it could change based on implementation experience.
-More about Candidate Recommendation and the process for completing WCAG 2.2 is in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).
+A "Proposed Recommendation" has been accepted by W3C.
+W3C Members vote on publishing the document as a "W3C Recommendation" web standard, or returning it for further work.
+More about the process for completing WCAG 2.2 is in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

 ### Comments

-We are processing implementations and comments from the Candidate Recommendation publication.
-We hope that the normative content in WCAG 2.2 itself does not need changes.
+We do not plan to change the normative content in WCAG 2.2 itself.
 We will continue to update the Understanding documents based on feedback.
 To comment, please open a [new issue in the WCAG GitHub repository](https://github.com/w3c/wcag/issues/new).
 Create separate GitHub issues for each topic, rather than commenting on multiple topics in a single issue.
 If it’s not feasible for you to use GitHub, send comments in e-mail to: public-agwg-comments@w3.org

 ### Changes from WCAG 2.1 to WCAG 2.2